 At Creative Biolabs, we provide a full list of purified oncolytic virus products as reference agents to be test in in vitro and in vivo studies.
 Also, every product of oncolytic virus can be used as a backbone for further engineering and modification to meet the specific need of our clients.
 All the products are accessible by searching on our website through categories under virus species or specific modification.

-To study the oncolytic efficacy and safety of oncolytic virus, scientists in Creative Biolabs has developed a comprehensive set of in vitro and in vivo assays.
-Since oncolytic virus is a kind of gene therapeutic product which is designed to be replication-competent, there are specific technical challenges for its characterization.
-To develop the assays for validation of this special agents, various aspects has been taken into consideration, such as selectivity, molecular variants, anti-tumor efficacy, immune system response, pharmacology, viral shedding, biodistribution, toxicology and safety.
-Specifically, with regard to selection of animal models, it’s essential to take into consideration the purpose of the study as well as the viral tropism, infectivity, replication ability, cytopathic potential, and anti-tumour effect.
-Both non-tumour-bearing animal species and tumor-bearing xenograft, syngeneic animal models or immunity-humanized animal models are useful for non-clinical testing.
+To study the oncolytic efficacy and safety of oncolytic virus, scientists in Creative Biolabs have developed a comprehensive set of in vitro and in vivo assays.
+Since oncolytic virus is a kind of gene therapeutic product designed to be replication-competent, there are specific technical challenges for its characterization.
+To develop the assays for validation of special agents, various aspects have been taken into consideration, such as selectivity, molecular variants, anti-tumor efficacy, immune system response, pharmacology, viral shedding, biodistribution, toxicology and safety.
+Specifically, with regard to selection of animal models, it’s essential to take into consideration the study purpose as well as the viral tropism, infectivity, replication ability, cytopathic potential, and anti-tumor effect.
+Both non-tumor-bearing animal species and tumor-bearing xenograft, syngeneic animal models or immunity-humanized animal models are useful for non-clinical testing.
 Please find our services in the following sections:

 Please feel free to contact us for a quote and further discussion with our scientists.